John Rushout, 2nd Baron Northwick

-John Rushout, 2nd Baron Northwick (16 February 1770 – 20 January 1859) was an English peer, landowner and collector of art works.
+John Rushout, 2nd Baron Northwick, FSA (16 February 1770 – 20 January 1859) was an English peer, landowner and collector of art works.

 Rushout was the son of John Rushout, 1st Baron Northwick and his wife Rebecca Bowles.
 He was born at St James', Westminster, London and was educated at Newcome's School at Hackney (rather than Eton like his father) and did not then go to an English university.
 Instead he was sent to Neuchâtel in Switzerland.
 In 1790 he visited Italy and while touring the continent became friends with many eminent men including Edward Gibbon, Horatio Nelson, Sir William Hamilton (diplomat) and his wife Emma Hamilton, Richard Payne Knight, and the Italian artists Antonio Canova, and Vincenzo Camuccini.
 While he was living at the Bay of Palermo was stranded there, and as a result he was the first man in Europe to receive the news of the victory of the Battle of the Nile, hearing it from Nelson himself.
 He was also party to a less glorious incident of Nelson's career, as he was at Nelson's table in the flagship when a gun announced the execution of Prince Francesco Caracciolo.